New report on Justice Samuel Alito's travel with GOP donor draws more scrutiny of Supreme Court ethics

 But according to a report from ProPublica published late Tuesday, Thomas is not the only justice who has accepted luxury trips from prominent Republican donors.
 The investigative news outlet reported that in July 2008, Alito flew to Alaska aboard a private jet for a vacation at the King Salmon Lodge, a luxury fishing resort that charged more than $1,000 per day.

-The jet belonged to Paul Singer, a hedge fund billionaire, and Alito's accommodations at the lodge were covered by Robin Arkley II, who owns a mortgage company and donates to conservative causes, the report said.
+The jet was provided by Paul Singer, a hedge fund billionaire, and Alito's accommodations at the lodge were covered by Robin Arkley II, who owns a mortgage company and donates to conservative causes, the report said.

 Singer's hedge fund and related entities had asked the Supreme Court to intervene in disputes it was involved in.
 In 2014, the high court heard a long-running legal fight between an affiliate of his fund and Argentina.
 The Supreme Court ruled for Singer in a 7-1 decision, with Alito in the majority.